3dfxScorpion/pandemic/pandemicProject/codeCleanup/README.txt

 .
 #endif

-A bonus addition I added was including the associating .cpp file from within its header file by added this just before "#endif":

-#include "Bar.cpp"

 (if anyone doesn't know, the foo/bar combo is simply placeholder names referring to whatever would actually fit in that statement.)